Study Abroad ScholarshipsApplicable to our international programs outside of the US

 Diversity Abroad will offer a $500 stipend for fall and spring semesters.
 Five stipends are available for each term.

-The Diversity Abroad Network offers summer scholarships for full-time undergraduate (both community college and university level) students attending a member institution.
+The Diversity Abroad Consortium offers summer scholarships for full-time undergraduate (both community college and university level) students attending a member institution.
 Additional Information: Applicants must be full-time undergraduates at a university or community college based in the Australia, Canada, the United Kingdom or the United States.
 Economically disadvantaged students, African-American/Black, Asian, Hispanic/Latino, Multiracial/ethnic or Indigenous/Native-American, students with disabilities and first generation college undergraduate students are strongly encouraged to apply.

 Scholarships are in the amount of $1,000 for the summer term.